What we know about gun used by alleged Highland Park shooter Robert Crimo

 The Bureau of Alcohol, Tobacco, Firearms and Explosives conducted a rapid trace of the rifle to identify where the gun was last sold and to whom.

 Mr Crimo was named as a person of interest and arrested about eight hours later after a brief pursuit with police.
-He has not been formally charged.
+He was charged with seven counts of first-degree murder on Tuesday.

 Highland Park Mayor Nancy Rotering said in interviews on Tuesday she believed the weapon used in the mass shooting was purchased legally.
 Authorities later confirmed that detail and said Mr Crimo was in possession of other weapons, including a rifle at the time of his arrest.